 They will use the proper measuring equipment that is certified by your state.

 Look for a clear buyer’s policy from your jewelry buyer.
-The policy should include an estimated price for your valuables; there are some companies that advertise with an exaggerated buying price, so make sure that you get an accurate estimate in writing.
+The policy should include an estimated price for your valuables; some companies advertise with an exaggerated buying price, so make sure that you get an accurate estimate in writing.

 The buyer should offer exceptional service from expert, experienced jewelers who are focused on helping you.
 All your questions should be answered with transparency so that you can feel safe and secure selling your jewelry.
 These are widely regarded as some of the most reliable jewelry buyers in the market.